Steven Kwan Preview, Player Props: Guardians vs. Dodgers

-Steven Kwan -- with a slugging percentage of .513 in his past 10 games, including five extra-base hits -- will be in action for the Cleveland Guardians versus the Los Angeles Dodgers, with Bobby Miller on the hill, on August 22 at 7:10 PM ET.
+The Cleveland Guardians, including Steven Kwan and his .487 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starter Clayton Kershaw and the Los Angeles Dodgers at Progressive Field, Wednesday at 7:10 PM ET.

 Steven Kwan Game Info & Props vs. the Dodgers